 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-These rights are subject to certain rules around when you can exercise them.
+These rights are subject to certain rules around when you can exercise them and when we may refuse your request.
 You can see a lot more information on them, if you are interested, on the UK Information Commissioner’s Office website.

-If you wish to exercise any of the rights set out above, please contact us (see ‘How to contact Abtrace about privacy’).
+If you wish to exercise any of the rights set out above, please contact us (see section 9 below).